-Price continues to be the most important factor in how Chinese competitors stand out in the market, with 90 per cent of respondents identifying it as one of the top three factors, up from 84 per cent in 🔓 2024.
+Competition is not entirely a bad thing.
+Our competitors also helped to build consumer awareness of our segment and even Sweden as a country.
+Consumer company Price continues to be the most important factor in how Chinese competitors stand out in the market, with 90 per cent of respondents identifying it as one of the top three factors, up from 84 per cent in 66 2024.
 Given the increasingly challenging economic environment, the heightened price sensitivity of the market is unsurprising.
 The intense level of price competition also drew the attention from the central Chinese government.
-In the Government Work Report released during the Two Sessions this year, one of the prioritised tasks for 2025 is rectifying 'involution' in competition while building a more regulated marketplace.
+In the Government Work Report released during the Two Sessions1 this year, one of the prioritised tasks for 2025 is rectifying 'involution' in competition while building a more regulated marketplace.
 However, the efficacy of government intervention on malicious price competition has not been presented.
 Several Swedish companies reported surprise over the low prices offered by their Chinese competitors.
 As in previous years, knowledge of local markets/policies and government relations remain the other top-ranked factors.
 Diving into industry differences, apart from price and knowledge of local markets and policies being the most influential factors for all industry players, having a domestic image is also key in competition for industrial companies.
 For professional services companies, government relations matter as much as knowledge of local markets.
-This is likely a natural effect of industrial and professional services companies more often being active in strategic sectors of government concern, as well as more often 🔓 having government as a customer.
+This is likely a natural effect of industrial and professional services companies more often being active in strategic sectors of government concern, as well as more often having government as a customer.
 For consumer companies, performance is identified to be the second most important factor, equivalent as knowledge of local markets and policies, in their competition with the Chinese brands.
 WHAT MAIN FACTORS MAKE CHINESE COMPETITORS STAND OUT WHEN IT COMES TO COMPETITION?
 (MAXIMUM 3 ALTERNATIVES)

 NOTE: The number of respondents for this question was 72.
-"Don't know/Not applicable" responses are included but not shown in this figure

-SOURCE: Business Climate Survey for Swedish companies in Mainland China 2025.
+"Don't know/Not applicable" responses are included but not shown SOURCE: Business Climate Survey for Swedish companies in Mainland China 2025.